khazaei/vision-hist/README.md

 ```

 The SGD optimizer mentioned above didn't train.
 I used an AdamW optimizer which scales the gradient by the RMS value
 before the update.
-Using this optimizer and the hyperparameters, I was able to achieve a 96% accuracy on the training
-data and a 78% accuracy on the test data.
+Using this optimizer and the hyperparameters, I was able to achieve a 78% accuracy on the test data.

 ```
 Epoch: 400 	Step: 14770 	Loss: 0.2250 	Acc: 93.75 %